HEIGVD-S3-DAI/fastpaws/README.md

    ```
 3. The client will prompt you to enter your username.
 Enter your username and press enter.
 4. Repeat step 2 and 3 to register a second client.
-5. Press enter on each client to start the game.
+5. Press enter when you're ready on each client.
-6. Play!
+6. When everyone is ready, the game starts.
+Good luck !

+Here's how the waiting screen looks like.

 ![Lobby Screenshot](docs/lobby.png)